Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Slow-Roll Regime in EGB Gravity

 where a prime denotes the derivative with respect to $N_e$, $W\equiv V/F$ and the effective potential~\cite{Pozdeeva:2019agu}:

-In our consideration, we use $N_e=-\ln(a/a_e)$, following the choice of notations in Ref.~\cite{Mukhanov:2013tua,Roest:2013fha,Pozdeeva:2020shl,Pozdeeva:2021iwc} Note that in many papers~\cite{Dubinin:2017irg,Pozdeeva:2020apf,Guo:2010jr,vandeBruck:2015gjd,Odintsov:2020sqy}, $N=-N_e$ is used as a new independent variable for evolution equations.
-The slow-roll parameters as functions of $N_e$ can be presented such as:
+In our consideration, we use $N_e=-\ln(a/a_e)$ following the choice of notations in Ref.~\cite{Mukhanov:2013tua,Roest:2013fha,Pozdeeva:2020shl,Pozdeeva:2021iwc}.
+Note that in many papers~\cite{Dubinin:2017irg,Pozdeeva:2020apf,Guo:2010jr,vandeBruck:2015gjd,Odintsov:2020sqy}, $N=-N_e$ is used as a new independent variable for evolution equations.
+The slow-roll parameters as functions of $N_e$ can be presented such as

-In our consideration, we use expressions for the tensor-to-scalar ratio $r$ and the spectral index of scalar perturbations $n_s$ obtained in \cite{Pozdeeva:2021iwc}:
+In our consideration, we use expressions for the tensor-to-scalar ratio $r$ and the spectral index of scalar perturbations $n_s$ obtained in~\cite{Pozdeeva:2021iwc}:

-The model of EGB gravity leading to cosmological attractor inflationary parameters with $r\sim(N_e+N_0)^{-2}$ was assumed in \cite{Pozdeeva:2020shl}.
-Later the model was studied in detail and generalized to EGB gravity models with field nonminimally coupled with Ricci scalar.
-In the next section, we consider EGB gravity models leading to $n_s$ coinciding with $n_s$ of cosmological attractors with $r\sim(N_e+N_0)^{-1}$.
+The model of EGB gravity leading to cosmological attractor inflationary parameters with $r\sim(N_e+N_0)^{-2}$ was assumed in~\cite{Pozdeeva:2020shl}.
+The model was later studied in detail and generalized to EGB gravity models with the field nonminimally coupled with Ricci scalar.
+In the next section, we consider EGB gravity models leading to the $n_s$ coinciding with $n_s$ of cosmological attractors with $r\sim(N_e+N_0)^{-1}$.